Israel Says No Humanitarian Aid Will Enter Gaza

 Israel continued to pound Gaza on Wednesday.

-The renewed assault has so far killed at least 1,652 people in Gaza, the Gazan health ministry reported.
+The renewed assault has so far killed at least 1,630 people in Gaza, the health ministry in the Hamas-run territory reported.

+The Gaza war erupted after Hamas's October 7, 2023 attack on Israel, which resulted in the deaths of 1,218 people, mostly civilians, according to an AFP tally based on official Israeli figures.

+Since then at least 51,000 people, the majority of them civilians, have been killed in Gaza in the Israeli offensive, the territory's health ministry said.

 Legal Disclaimer: